ethereum/ethereum-org-website/public/content/developers/docs/scaling/optimistic-rollups/index.md

 Some rollups now use blobs to post batches of transactions to Ethereum.

-Blobs are non-modifiable and non-persistent (just like `calldata`) but are not included in the blockchain's history logs.
-EIP-4844 blobs expire after 18 days.
-For more information on blobs, see [Data Availability.](/developers/docs/data-availability/)
+Blobs are non-modifiable and non-persistent (just like `calldata`) but are pruned from history after ~18 days.
+For more information on blobs, see [Danksharding](/roadmap/danksharding).

 ### State commitments {#state-commitments}